BrokenHead/Ques_from_Ms._Prissana/README.md

 I apologize if It have mistake since It my first time to writing typeScript

 ## Why / how's it working
-This is repository for Midas soft Co., Ltd. Interview.In a position BackEnd with Node js With is repository in ./ts folder it have all 3 Questions that I got
+This is repository for Midas soft Co., Ltd. Interview.
+In a position of BackEnd with Node js.
+With is repository in ./ts folder it have all 3 Questions that I got

 ### Question 1  hand score